lhoestq/hfjobs/README.md

 ## Prerequisites

 - Python 3.9 or higher
-- A Hugging Face account with access to compute (currently in testing for HF staff)
+- A Hugging Face account (currently in testing for HF staff)

 ## Installation